SanketDG/moviesAPI/README.md

 ---

-_For the following operations, One would also have to be an administrator, I have created a administrator account_
+_For the following operations, One would also have to be an administrator, I have created a administrator account for the heroku deployment_.

 ```
 Username: admin